 Whether you own a condominium, duplex, single-family home, or a huge purpose-built apartment complex, all landlords share the same goal: to keep your units full and maximize profits.
 But finding the right mix of cost minimization while increasing resale value and growing rents isn’t easy.
-Seems kind of like trying to pat your head and rub your stomach at the same time—it’s doable but mentally challenging.
 One of the more obvious ways to achieve this goal is to make a few rental property updates.

 When it comes to updating your rental, we’re not saying that you need to bring in Chip and Joanna Gaines to renovate the entire property, but a few small updates here and there could make a huge difference to potential renters.
 It’s also worth noting that 75% of students said that they would be willing to pay a little more in rent if their rental had a few upgrades.